Duxbury, Massachusetts: Bus

 For buses in Duxbury, the local Greater Attleboro Taunton Regional Transit Authority (GATRA) bus passes through the town on the SAIL line (Seaside Area Inter-town Link) and it stops at Halls Corner shopping district (South Duxbury), Island Creek, Millbrook Motors (Cox Corner), and the Duxbury Free Library (Millbrook).
 Another Bus Line that goes through Duxbury is the P&B Line (Plymouth & Brockton) which stops at Millbrook Motors (Cox Corner).
 The last bus line that goes through Duxbury is the Greyhound Bus Line which runs national service and into Canada, which stops at Millbrook Motors (Cox Corner).

 Road

 Route 3, a two-lane freeway also known as the Pilgrims Highway, passes through the town, with exits 20 and 22 granting access to the town from it.
 Routes 3A, 14, 53 and 139 also pass through the town.
 Routes 14 and 139 both end in the town, and Route 53 ends less than 1/2 mi south of the town line, at its intersection with Route 3A in Kingston.

 Other

-There is no rail or air service in town.
+Just south of Duxbury, the nearest MBTA Commuter Rail station is Kingston station, not far from the town line.
+The nearest municipal airport is Marshfield Municipal Airport as well as Logan International Airport in Boston being the nearest national and major airport.
 There are no bicycle paths or bicycle lanes.
 A few of the roads in the town have sidewalks.